SeanASAnderson/SeanASAnderson.github.io/research.md

 ### The role of sexual interference in preventing the establishment of sympatry

+Ecological competition has long been considered an important factor determining how and if species can coexist, but an often-overloooked factor is that of sexual interference between closely related lineages.
+Sexual interference is costly

 ### Geographic variation in the processes promoting speciation and coexistence

+Species richness is unevenly distributed across the globe. geographical variation in extinction is almost certainly a very significant driver these patterns.
+Geographic variation in diversification processes may also contribute.

 Addressing the generality of ecological divergence as an engine of diversification requires a statistical comparative approach.
+While fine-grained ecological details can't feasibly be obtained for very large numbers of lineages, ecological *differences* between closely related species can be inferred from differences in ecomorphology.
+Such ecological trait measurements are much more readiliy obtainable from field and museum specimens.

+**Scale**: Many models of ecomorphological evolution are concerned with changes in traits across the branches of a phylogenetic tree over relatively deep time.
+But the processes affecting speciation and coexistence a focus on trait divergence between closely related (and thus recently diverged) lineages means contemporary macroevolution.

+I thus work with and formulate models of trait divergence between closely related lineage pairs including sister species and 'phylogroup' splits within currently recognized taxonomic species.
+These models cover timescales relevant to most speciation events, which typically require hundreds to single-digit thousands of millenia (exceptional examples of rapid (and often-ephemeral) speciation on islands notwithstanding).

-Scale: contemporary macroevolution. new model: divergent adaptation.
+Model processes: divergent adaptation.
 Sister species (or deeply diverged 'phylogroups' within currently recognized taxonomic species).

-Process models:

-Ecomorphology:

 #### Speciation